NathaliaTGodoy/devops-23-24-PSM-1231864/CA4/Part2/README_CA4Part2.md

     ports:
       - "8080:8080"
     networks:
-      default:
+      app_network:
         ipv4_address: 192.168.56.10
     depends_on:
       - "db"

+volumes:
+  db_data:
+    driver: local

 networks:
-  default:
+  app_network:
+    driver: bridge
     ipam:
-      driver: bridge
       config:
         - subnet: 192.168.56.0/24

-volumes:
-  db_data:
 ```

 - Using volumes in Docker Compose allows data to persist even if the container is deleted.
 It duplicates the file that
-stores the database data to a designated folder (/usr/src/app/data) on your computer.
-Other containers can also use this
+stores the database data to a designated folder on your computer.
+Other containers can also use this volume to access
-volume to access the data.
+the data.
 - Test again the application by using the steps described in [Step 5](#step-5-publish-the-images-db-and-web).

+## Alternative Solution: Kubernetes
+Kubernetes is a robust container orchestration system ideal for large-scale applications, providing features beyond
+Docker Compose.
+It offers load balancing to distribute traffic across containers, dynamic scaling to adjust container
+numbers based on demand, and self-healing to automatically restart failed containers.
+Additionally, Kubernetes manages
+storage, ensuring efficient use and mounting of volumes.
+It supports automated rollouts and rollbacks for smooth updates,
+simplifies container communication, and securely handles sensitive information and configurations.
+Kubernetes also excels
+in job scheduling and batch processing.
+While Kubernetes introduces complexity, this is necessary for managing large applications with unpredictable traffic
+and load.
+Its capabilities ensure high availability, efficient resource utilization, consistency, and flexibility, making
+it essential for modern cloud-native development.

 ## Conclusion
 In this assignment, we containerized a Spring application and an H2 database using Docker.
 We created Dockerfiles for